MicrosoftDocs/playfab-docs/playfab-docs/api-references/index.md

 # REST API overview

 Welcome to the PlayFab REST API reference.
-Here you will find reference material and gain insight into how our APIs work.
+Here you'll find reference material and gain insight into how our APIs work.
 Each API reference is broken down into several different sections.

 ## Endpoint

 The endpoint is the HTTP URL that you can make API requests against.
-It is preceded with a REST method type (eg. GET, POST).
+It's preceded with a REST method type (for example, GET, POST).
 In addition, the titleId must be replaced with your game titleId.

 Example: